21 Software Engineer Technical Interview Questions and Answers for 2023

 Software engineering skills and competencies to look for

-- Familiarity with the popular development tools, e.g., web development frameworks used in your project;
+- Familiarity with the popular development and CASE tools, e.g., web development frameworks used in your project and software analysis tools;

 - Relevant experience in software development;